Redemp/wake-on-2.4g/README.md

 ## 🎯 Purpose

 Many 2.4GHz USB dongles stop working after suspend/resume due to driver unbinding or improper wakeup settings.
 This script safely unbinds and rebinds only *known* devices during suspend and resume to prevent disconnection issues or missed input.
-It also enables USB wakeup support on all connected USB devices to improve compatibility with devices that do **not** natively support wake on USB.
+It also enables USB wakeup support (`power/wakeup`) **only** for devices listed in the `dongles.conf` configuration file, improving compatibility with dongles that do **not** natively support USB wake functionality.

 ## ✅ Features